 As a private individual, you are more than welcome to take pictures in the garden and inside the green houses.
 However, commercial photos shoots and videos are not possible.

-Please enjoy your own food in sitting zones and picnic areas, but not inside the greenhouses or the café areas.
+Please enjoy your own food in sitting zones, but not inside the greenhouses.

 Natural History Museum of Denmark